Partial Thromboplastin Time (PTT, aPTT)

 In addition to a PTT, what other tests might be done?

 Examples of other testing that may be done along with a PTT or in follow up to abnormal results include:

 - Platelet count – should always be monitored during heparin therapy to promptly detect any heparin-induced thrombocytopenia

 - Thrombin time testing – sometimes ordered to help rule out heparin contamination

 - Fibrinogen testing – may be done to rule out a low level of fibrinogen as a cause of a prolonged PTT

 - When an initial PTT is prolonged, a second PTT test is performed by mixing the person’s plasma with pooled normal plasma (a collection of plasma from a number of normal donors).
 If the PTT time returns to normal (“corrects”), it suggests a deficiency of one or more of the coagulation factors in the person’s plasma.
-If the time remains prolonged, then the problem may be due to the presence of an abnormal specific factor inhibitor (autoantibody) or nonspecific lupus anticoagulant.
+If the time remains prolonged, then the problem may be due to the presence of an abnormal factor-specific factor inhibitor (autoantibody) or nonspecific inhibitor, such as lupus anticoagulant.

 - Coagulation factor tests – these measure the activity (function) of coagulation factors.
 They can detect reduced levels of the protein or proteins that don’t work properly (have reduced function).
 Rarely, the antigen level (quantity) of a coagulation factor may also be measured.